bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-02-25-Udacity-1_Intro_Programming-1_Intro_Web_Dev_2026_02_25.md

 More specifically, "\<strong>" is called an opening tag, and "\</strong>" is called a closing tag.

-Note the output of the above HTML code in a browser.
+Note the output of the above HTML code, by saving it in a .html file and opening it in a browser.